 The white ones aren’t ever going to amount to much – an unwise buy, but a great lesson.

-I’ve been reminded that each cut flower has its individual quirks, strengths and weaknesses; that quality matters; and that the remarkable takes real determination, insight and persistence.
+I’ve been reminded that each cut flower has its individual quirks, strengths and weaknesses; that quality matters and experience helps; and that the remarkable takes determination and persistence.

-My respect for florists has increased: yet again.
-If these peonies were needed for a wedding or event, I’d have been desperately phoning round to source more.
+My respect for florists has increased, yet again.
+If these peonies had been for a wedding or event, I’d have been desperately phoning round to source more.
 As it is, I can just keep on patiently waiting for the last ones to open – it can’t be long now!